Sometimes appreciation only comes when we choose to see differently.

 There are many things Rachel cannot do without assistance.
 Yet, my daughter is now the West Delaware High School Homecoming Queen!

 Seeing the Not-So Obvious

-Rachel has been a student in this school district in Iowa since age 3 when she entered the Early Childhood Education Program.
+Rachel has been a student in this school district in Iowa since age 3 when she entered the Early Childhood Special Education Program.
 Although not without issues, my husband and I chose to keep her in the same school as her three brothers.

 When a school staff member called to tell us Rachel’s senior class had nominated her to the Homecoming Court and asked if we’d allow her to be on it, I cried.
 She’s in a great class.
 Everyone’s drawn in by her daily joy and friendliness.

 Yet, never had it crossed my mind, they’d consider to honor her in such a way.
 We said yes.

 A week later, the entire high school student body voted and chose Rachel as their 2016 Homecoming Queen.
 I cried again.

 Why did these nearly 500 students choose a young lady with obvious special needs to represent them in such a way?

 Maybe some thought it was sweet and the right thing to do.

 Maybe some even voted for her because they thought it’d be funny.